pd-t/raspi-zero-restful-camera-control/README.md

 poetry shell
 ```

-Of course, you can use the dockerized interpreter too.
-When using an
-interpreter be careful to choose the top level directory as working directory.

 ### Run FastAPI

 ```
 PYTHONPATH="." python src/run.py
 ```

 ### Update FastAPI using OpenAPI
-When you want to update the API using the OpenAPI specification use this
+When you want to generate the API using the OpenAPI specification use this
 command:

 ```
 fastapi-codegen --input oas/openapi.yaml -t jinja --output src
 ```